codedbyanakha/Screen-Time-Analysis/README.md

 WhatsApp was the most frequently opened app of the week followed by Phone and Instagram, while Spotify was the least opened app.

 OBSERVATIONS/FINDINGS

 • Excessive social media usage was observed, indicating a possible distraction.

-•High entertainment screen time suggests the need for time management.
+• High entertainment screen time suggests the need for time management.

 • Communication app usage was lower, which can be improved.

 RECOMMENDATIONS

 • Set app usage limits to reduce time spent on social media apps.

 • Schedule screen-free hours to improve focus and health.